Skilled Nursing Facilities Senior Care Placement and Referral Agency

 What is a Skilled Nursing Facility?

 Skilled nursing facilities also known as nursing homes have changed dramatically over the past several decades.
 These changes have been driven by government regulations and consumer pressures.
 Today’s nursing homes are highly regulated, high-quality institutions for the care and treatment of older adults who have severe physical health and/or mental disabilities.

 Skilled nursing facilities are normally the highest level of care for older adults outside of a hospital.
-Nursing homes provide custodial care, which includes getting in and out of bed, and providing assistance with feeding, bathing, and dressing.
-However, skilled nursing facilities differ from other senior care facilities in that they also provide a high level of medical care.
+Nursing homes provide custodial care, which includes getting in and out of bed, and aiding with feeding, bathing, and dressing.
+However, skilled nursing facilities differ from other senior care facilities in that they also provide an elevated level of medical care.

 While nursing homes have traditionally been set up in a medically oriented design, with ease of patient care being the primary goal, some homes are now moving to a newer design model with smaller communities of 10 to 30 people within a home, private kitchens, communal areas, and continuity of staff.